JustRoudy/hugo-theme-nightfall/content/about.md

-+++ title = "About" description = "A page all about me!" date = "2024-11-15" aliases = ["about-roudy", "about-me"] author = "Roudy" +++
++++ title = "About" description = "Page all about me" date = "2024-11-15" aliases = ["about-us", "about-hugo", "contact"] author = "Roudy" +++

-Here is some info about me: I am Lebanese-Canadian, I live in Lebanon, I like Planes, I like Cars, I like Traveling, I was born in Canada, I like Kanye, I like music
+Here is some info about me: I am Lebanese-Canadian I like planes and Music